Every Disney Movie Confirmed Through 2022 At The D23 Expo

 - Black Panther II – May 6, 2022

 Of course, Shang-Chi And The Legend Of The Ten Rings was revealed at San Diego Comic-Con with a release date of February 12, 2021.
-The film was not discussed at D23 along with Doctor Strange in the Multiverse of Madness which is slated to premiere on May 7, 2021.
+The film was not discussed at D23, nor was Doctor Strange in the Multiverse of Madness which is slated to premiere on May 7, 2021.
 Thor: Love and Thunder will follow on November 5, 2021, but mum was the word on all three movies at D23 since so much was revealed in July at SDCC.

 Just Announced: @iamjamiefoxx and Tina Fey will lead the cast of #PixarSoul, coming to theaters June 19, 2020.
 Here’s a first look at their characters, Joe Gardner and 22, and a new piece of concept art. #D23Expo pic.twitter.com/4LTHAzalmE